krishank-gupta/unit2_project/README.md

 # Criteria D: Functionality

-A 7 min video demonstrating the proposed solution with narration
+A 7 min video demonstrating the proposed solution with narration weourhweuo